yqx7150/JGM/README.md

   ##   The pipeline of the prior learning stage and the iterative colorization procedure of JGM.
  <div align="center"><img src="https://github.com/yqx7150/JGM/blob/main/image/3.png" >  </div>
  The pipeline of the prior learning stage and the iterative colorization procedure of JGM.
 More specifically, the prior training stage learns the data distribution (including images domain and gradients domain) from the reference dataset, which acts as prior information for later colorization.
-The colorization stage generates samples from the high-dimensional noisy data distribution by annealed Langevin dynamics, under the given intensi-ty-gradient data-consistency constraint.
+The colorization stage generates samples from the high-dimensional noisy data distribution by annealed Langevin dynamics, under the given intensity-gradient data-consistency constraint.

    ##    Visualization of the intermediate colorization process with annealed Langevin dynamics.
  <div align="center"><img src="https://github.com/yqx7150/JGM/blob/main/image/4.png" >  </div>